liyuqian/croad/README.md

 That is, the horizon line in the image should go through $(W / 2, H - H_0)$ of the image with a tilt angle of $R_0$.

+For $R_0$, smartphone sensors like accelerometers and gyroscopes could provide direct readings.

+The $H_0 and R_0$ have capital letters because they should be relatively constant throughout the video.
+(Image width, height $W, H$ are also constants.)

+In the future, we could also return a list of $(h_i, d_i, r_i, l_i)$ where the
+$i$-th element corresponds to the road information at a given (constant) pixel height $Y_i$.
+This allows us to express a curved road.